-Halfway between Sydney and Brisbane, getting to the vibrant city of Armidale is easy by road, train or air.
-The charming towns of Guyra, Walcha and Uralla are all within an easy drive of Armidale and near striking waterfalls, deep gorges, marvellous rivers, ancient rainforest and abundant wildlife.
+Halfway between Sydney and Brisbane, getting to the vibrant city of Armidale is easy by road, rail or air.
+The charming towns of Guyra, Walcha and Uralla are all an easy drive from Armidale, and close to waterfalls, deep gorges, marvellous rivers, ancient rainforest and abundant wildlife.

-On some of the finest grazing lands in Australia, this region in the Northern Tablelands of NSW is rich in history and heritage.
-Join Armidale Heritage Tours and discover grand cathedrals and colonial buildings.
-The New England Regional Art Museum houses two magnificent Australian art collections.
+Home to fine grazing land, this region in the Northern Tablelands of NSW is rich in history and heritage.
+Join Armidale Heritage Tours to discover grand cathedrals and colonial buildings.
+The New England Regional Art Museum has two magnificent Australian art collections.

-With four distinct seasons, this region is perfect to visit at any time of the year.
-Outdoor adventures to explore the natural attractions include bushwalking, kayaking, rafting, fishing, rock climbing and mountain biking.
-For spectacular aerial views, take a helicopter joy flight with Fleet Adventures.
+With four distinct seasons, the Armidale area is great to visit year-round.
+Explore the natural attractions on outdoor adventures such as bushwalking, kayaking, rafting, fishing, rock climbing and mountain biking.
+For spectacular views, take a helicopter joy flight with Fleet Adventures.

-There are four national parks that are part of the Gondwana Rainforests of Australia World Heritage Area - New England National Park, Oxley Wild Rivers National Park, Cunnawarra National Park and Werrikimbe National Park.
-Point lookout in the New England wilderness offers breathtaking views.
+The region has four national parks that form part of the Gondwana Rainforests of Australia World Heritage Area: the New England National Park, the Oxley Wild Rivers National Park, the Cunnawarra National Park and the .
+At Point lookout enjoy breathtaking views.

-Enjoy other touring routes including Thunderbolts Way, named after the colonial bushranger Captain Thunderbolt, aka Frederick Ward.
-You’ll find plenty places to stay as well as delightful events and delicious food and wine experiences, from cellar doors to tours, farmers markets and festivals.
+Another great touring route is Thunderbolts Way, named after the colonial bushranger Captain Thunderbolt.
+You’ll find plenty of places to stay and fun events in the Armidale area, as well as great food and wine experiences, from cellar doors to tours, farmers markets and festivals.